Nolonar/RM_Plugins/README.md

 Here's what each change means:
 - **Major**: These are likely to break your project.
 Make sure you perform a full test of your project when you update.
 Possible changes may include:
   - Use of new features not supported by older versions of RPG Maker (or its underlying NW.js engine).
-Do ***not*** update the plugin in this case.
+Do ***not*** update the plugin in this case, unless you've updated RPG Maker.
   - Some plugin command has been removed.
   - Some plugin command has been renamed.